nodemcu/nodemcu-firmware/docs/modules/tls.md

 `tls.cert.verify(pemdata[, pemdata])`

+`tls.cert.verify(callback)`

 #### Parameters
 - `enable` A boolean which indicates whether verification should be enabled or not.
 The default at boot is `false`.
 - `pemdata` A string containing the CA certificate to use for verification.
 There can be several of these.

+- `callback` A Lua function which returns TLS keys and certificates for use with connections.
+The callback should expect one, integer argument; for value k, the callback should return the k-th CA certificate (in either DER or PEM form) it wishes to use to validate the remote endpoint, or `nil` if no such CA certificate exists.
+If no certificates are returned, the device will not validate the remote endpoint.

 #### Returns
 `true` if it worked.